ONLYOFFICE/onlyoffice-zapier/CONTRIBUTING.md

 ## Testing

 The Zapier CLI reserves the `test` command in [`package.json`](./package.json).
-That's why we've the `tt` command, which allows us to run tests and load environment variables at the same time.
+That's why we use the `tt` command, which allows us to run tests and load environment variables at the same time.

 ```sh
 $ pnpm tt